David-Llop/Practica1TAP/README.md

 # Practica1TAP

 This is a University Project for the Tècniques Avançades de Programació (Advanced Programming Technics) subject from Universitat Rovira i Virgili.
-It implements a Mail System.
+It implements a Mail Service.

 # Disclaimer